6 Brilliant Ways To Advertise For Black Friday 2019

 Are you in control of your marketing and are you counting on a decent amount of traffic?

 Then remember to check whether the website can pull the estimated amount of visitors on Black Friday.
 With heavy demand and volume in searches and traffic to your website, your server can easily become overloaded.
 And it will cost you if your website goes down for all or even a small part of Black Friday.
 Ask your developer - and don't leave it too long.
 They probably have several customers with the same need.

 Check also who you share servers with.
 Your website could be affected by another company's performance on that day if you are both on the same server.

 We therefore recommend that you contact your web supplier or your IT department and ask them about a contingency plan if your server should become overloaded and go down.
 For example, do you have an "Apologies -this site is overloaded' page ready, which collects customers' emails so you can notify them once you're up and running again?
 And who looks after your SoMe channels in case of breakdown?

-Is your head now full of jobs and strategies that need to be launched for your company?
+Is your head now full of jobs and marketing strategies for Black Friday that need to be launched for your company?

 Fear not!
 We have a team of experts ready to give you advice and guidance.
 But hurry - some of those jobs need doing NOW if you want to make the most of Black Friday.